Barb horse: Influence on other breeds

 The Barb may have had more influence on the racing breeds throughout the world than any other horse except the Arabian.
 Berber invaders from North Africa took their horses, the forerunners of today's Barbs, to Europe from the early eighth century onwards.
 Once established with settlers on the Iberian Peninsula, the Barb horse was bred with Spanish stock under 300 years of Umayyad patronage to develop the Andalusian (and the Lusitano).
-The Andalusian was highly prized and it was used for major development stock in horse breeding all over the world.

-Historical references to "Barbary" horses include Roan Barbary, owned by King Richard II of England in the 14th century.
 The Barb horses were valued by other Europeans, including the Italians, whose noble families established large racing stables.
-During the 16th century, Henry VIII purchased a number of Barbary horses from Federico Gonzaga of Mantua, importing seven mares and a stallion.
+During the sixteenth century, Henry VIII purchased a number of Barbary horses from Federico Gonzaga of Mantua, importing seven mares and a stallion.
 He continued to buy other Barbs and Andalusians.
 After the Royal Stables were sold off under Cromwell, private owners in England continued to value the Barbs and used them to develop the Thoroughbred.
-The influence of the Barb is also evident in the Argentinian Criollo, the Paso Fino, and many other Western Hemisphere breeds, including the American Quarter Horse, the Mustang and the Appaloosa.

-Despite its importance as a progenitor of other breeds, the Barb is less renowned than the Arab, possibly because it was considered a less attractive-looking breed.
-In other important qualities, the Barb has the same stamina and endurance, the same ability to thrive on meager rations, and the same sure-footedness and speed over short distances.
-The Barb also was valued for its "strong, short-coupled body, perfect for collection— the posture that makes weight-bearing easiest for the horse—its eagerness to learn and its gentle nature."
-Because of these characteristics, beginning in the 16th century, the horses were also trained for dressage, in Paris and other European capitals.
+The Barb also was valued for its "strong, short-coupled body, perfect for collection – the posture that makes weight-bearing easiest for the horse – its eagerness to learn and its gentle nature."
+Because of these characteristics, beginning in the sixteenth century, the horses were also trained for dressage, in Paris and other European capitals.
 Sixteenth-century and later portraits of royalty on horses frequently portrayed the latter in dressage positions.

+The large West African Barb group of breeds derives from this horse.
+Among the breeds in the group are: the Bélédoughou, Hodh and Sahel of Mali; the Bhirum Pony and Sulebawa of Nigeria; the Bobo of Burkina Faso; the Fleuve, Foutanké, M'Bayar and M'Par of Senegal; the Koto-Koli of Benin and Togo; the Poney du Logone of Cameroon and Chad; and the Torodi of western Niger.